ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 ### The Polar Fae

 Not only are there more huldufolk, there are even more polar fae.
-The polar fae are the northern vareity of fae who over the years have evolved or survived the harsh and unforgiving cold.
+The polar fae are the northern variety of fae who over the years have evolved or survived the harsh and unforgiving cold.
 It is said they hail from a place in the heavens where a network of branching bridges of light trailing in the sky allows them to cross between not only our realm and theirs, but also move quickly over the earth to wherever those northern lights reach.
 To freely traverse the world tree, askr Yggdrasils, is a blessing indeed.

-We have already mentioned some of the polar fae, such as the **ice sprites** who are mischevious lil' buggers.
+We have already mentioned some of the polar fae, such as the **ice sprites** who are mischievous lil' buggers.
 These impish pixies be merry, sure, but in their fun you may lose not only your much needed coal and cinders, but could even lose yourself if you stray too far into the cold with these sprites.

 **Frost giants** are giant humans with long limbs who've acclimated to the frigid cold so much that it is said that their blood runs hot!